-Visitors interested in learning about DigiPen (Singapore)'s admission requirements, application process, and degree programs are encouraged to schedule a meeting and school tour with an Admissions representative.
-To schedule an appointment, please visit digipen.edu.sg/visit-us.
+Prospective students who are interested in finding out more about DigiPen (Singapore)'s admission requirements, application process, and degree programs are encouraged to attend the annual Preview Day, shadow a current student or schedule a one-on-one meeting with an Admissions representative.

+For more information, please visit digipen.edu.sg/visit-us.